seud0nym/tch-gui-unhide/README.md

 - Enables DumaOS
 - Modernises the GUI a little bit

-### ipv4-DNS-Servers
+#### ipv4-DNS-Servers
 If a file called *ipv4-DNS-Servers* is found in the directory from which the script is invoked, the contents will be added to the list of DNS Servers on the **Local Network** screen.

-The contents of the file are simply the one line per hostname and IP address, which are separeated by a space.
+The contents of the file are simply the one line per hostname and IP address, which are separated by a space.

 For example, my *ipv4-DNS-Servers* file consists of my main and backup [Pi-hole](https://pi-hole.net/) servers:
 ```